-- Of the shares beneficially owned by Mr. Hyatt Brown, 37,604,928 are held by Ormond Riverside, Limited Partnership, of which Swakopmund, Inc. is the General Partner that has voting and investment power over such shares.
-Swakopmund, Inc. is 100% owned by the Swakopmund Trust of 2009, a revocable trust created by Mr. Hyatt Brown, who is the sole trustee thereof and retains the sole voting and investment powers with respect to all the shares of Swakopmund, Inc. An additional 136,000 shares are held in an IRA account. - (5) Mr. Hugh Brown's ownership includes 1,287 shares owned by his spouse, as to which he disclaims beneficial ownership. - (6) Mr. Powell Brown's ownership includes 30,558 shares owned by children living in his household, as to which he disclaims beneficial ownership. - (7) Mr. Proctor's ownership includes 448 shares owned by his spouse, as to which he disclaims beneficial ownership. - Mr. Barrett Brown's ownership includes (a) 2,324 shares owned by children living in his household, as to which he disclaims beneficial ownership, and (b) 90,000 shares pledged as collateral for (8) a credit facility extended by a bank to Mr. Barrett Brown. - (9) Mr. Penny's ownership includes 192 shares owned by children living in his household, as to which he disclaims beneficial ownership, and 357,056 shares owned jointly with spouse. - (10) Includes amounts beneficially owned by all our current directors and executive officers as of February 27, 2023, as a group. - (11) The amount shown is derived from a Schedule 13G/A filed by BlackRock, Inc. ("BlackRock") on February 1, 2023 reporting beneficial ownership as of December 31, 2022.
-According to the Schedule 13G/A, BlackRock has sole voting power over 15,083,829 shares, shared voting power over 0 shares, sole dispositive power over 16,545,072 shares and shared dispositive power over 0 shares. - (12) The amount shown is derived from a Schedule 13G/A filed by The Vanguard Group ("Vanguard") on February 9, 2023 reporting beneficial ownership as of December 31, 2022.
-According to the Schedule 13G/A, Vanguard has sole voting power over 0 shares, shared voting power over 329,953 shares, sole dispositive power over 26,809,710 shares and shared dispositive power over 969,443 shares. - (13) The amount shown is derived from a Schedule 13G/A filed by Select Equity Group, L.P. ("Select Equity") on February 14, 2023 reporting beneficial ownership as of December 31, 2023.
-According to the Schedule 13G/A, Select Equity has sole voting power over 0 shares, shared voting power over 17,261,734 shares, sole dispositive power over 0 shares and shared dispositive power over 17,261,734 shares
+- Of the shares beneficially owned by Mr. Hyatt Brown, 37,604,928 are held by Ormond Riverside, Limited Partnership, of which Swakopmund, Inc. is the General Partner that has voting and Of the Shares beneficially owned by Mr. Hyatt Brown, 37,604,928 are held by Ormond Riverside, Limited Partnership, of which Swakopmund, Inc. is the General Partner that has voting and investment power over such shares.
+Swakopmund, Inc. is 100% owned by the Swakopmund Trust of 2009, a revocable trust created by Mr. Hyatt Brown, who is the sole trustee thereof and retains the sole voting and investment powers with respect to all the shares of Swakopmund, Inc. An additional 134,640 shares are held in an IRA account.
+Mr. Hyatt Brown's ownership excludes 2,054,950 shares held by the James Hyatt Brown Nongrantor Charitable Lead Annuity Trust, of which Mr. Hyatt Brown's spouse and three children are the trustees and of which his three children are the remainder beneficiaries. - Mr. Powell Brown's ownership includes (a) 32,241 shares owned by children living in his household, as to which he disclaims beneficial ownership, and (b) 2,054,950 shares held by the James Hyatt Brown Nongrantor Charitable Lead Annuity Trust, of which Mr. Powell Brown is a trustee and a remainder beneficiary. - Mr. Barrett Brown's ownership (a) includes (i) 2,324 shares owned by children living in his household, as to which he disclaims beneficial ownership, and (ii) 90,000 shares pledged as collateral for a credit facility extended by a bank to Mr. Barrett Brown and (b) excludes 2,054,950 shares held by the James Hyatt Brown Nongrantor Charitable Lead Annuity Trust, of which Mr. Barrett Brown is a trustee and a remainder beneficiary. - (7) Mr. Penny's ownership includes 192 shares owned by children living in his household, as to which he disclaims beneficial ownership, and 357,056 shares owned jointly with spouse - (8) Includes amounts beneficially owned by all our current directors and executive officers as of March 4, 2024, as a group. - The amount shown is derived from a Schedule 13G/A filed by BlackRock, Inc. ("BlackRock") on January 29, 2024 reporting beneficial ownership as of December 31, 2023.
+According to the Schedule 13G/A, BlackRock has sole voting power over 14,900,536 shares, shared voting power over 0 shares, sole dispositive power over 16,347,696 shares and shared dispositive power - (10) The amount shown is derived from a Schedule 13G/A filed by The Vanguard Group ("Vanguard") on February 13, 2024 reporting beneficial ownership as of December 29, 2023.
+According to the Schedule 13G/A, Vanguard has sole voting power over 0 shares, shared voting power over 303,727 shares, sole dispositive power over 27,147,404 shares and shared dispositive power over 1.004,796 shares. - (11) The amount shown is derived from a Schedule 13G/A filed by Select Equity Group, L.P. ("Select Equity") on February 14, 2024 reporting beneficial ownership as of December 31, 2023.
+According to the Schedule 13G/A, Select Equity has sole voting power over 0 shares, shared voting power over 14,310,766 shares, sole dispositive power over 0 shares and shared dispositive power over 14,310,766 shares.